bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## Reactive Forms

-We're eventually going to use select boxes to handle our user's input.
-Angular's <a href="https://angular.io/guide/reactive-forms" >Reactive Forms</a> API provides a clean way to get data from user input and do work based on it.
+We’re eventually going to use select boxes to handle our user’s input.
+Angular’s <a href="https://angular.io/guide/reactive-forms" >Reactive Forms</a> API provides a clean way to get data from user input and do work based on it.

 > From the docs: Reactive forms use an explicit and immutable approach to managing the state of a form at a given point in time.
 Each change to the form state returns a new state, which maintains the integrity of the model between changes.
 Reactive forms are built around observable streams, where form inputs and values are provided as streams of input values, which can be accessed synchronously.